GoogleCloudPlatform/professional-services/tools/agile-machine-learning-api/README.md

 - Revanth Godugunuri
 - Ansuj Joshi

-We would like to take this oppourtunity to thank the following reviewers for their constant support and suggestions for improving this tool:
+We would like to take this opportunity to thank the following reviewers for their constant support and suggestions for improving this tool:
 - Yiliang Zhao
 - Shixin Luo
 - Yujin Tang